DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-2/intro-spatial-audio/_index.md

 ## The Spatial Dimension in Natural Sound

-- Width
-- Height
-- Depth
+* Width: left ↔ right placement of sounds
+* Height: perception of vertical position
+* Depth: distance and front-to-back layering

 {{% note %}}

-- Humans experience sound in three dimensions.
+* Humans naturally experience sound in three dimensions, even with just two ears.
-- Spatial awareness helps people make sense of their environment.
-- Natural sounds are perceived based on:
-  - Location
+* Spatial hearing helps us orient ourselves and understand our environment.
+* Natural sound perception involves cues such as:

+  * **Location** (where a sound is coming from in space)
-  - Size (though often less consciously than visual perception)
+  * **Size** (how large or diffuse the source seems, often less consciously noticed than with vision)
-- Sound is often relied upon for things behind and above due to the limitations of vision.
+  * **Distance** (how far away the source is, linked to loudness and reverberation)
+* Sound is especially critical for detecting events behind us or above us, where vision provides little information.

 {{%/ note %}}